sreenikSS/mlpack-Tensorflow-Translator/README.md

 ---

-## Some notes regarding future development tasks:
+## Some notes regarding future development tasks

 ### mlpack layers that need some modification